openl2m/openl2m/docs/configuration/hpe_comware_api.rst

 **Credentials Profile:**

-Select the proper profile that stores the NetConf credentials.
+Select the proper profile that stores the API credentials.
 Note that these same credentials are used for any Commands applied to this device.

 **Group Membership section:**